azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 (You may skip this step in a first-pass exploration of CICD integration of SVTs.)
 This feature enables you to set up online policies.
 This enables the CICD extension to use org-specific policies.
 To use org-specific policies, you can get your org-specific url from AzSDKSettings.json file under 'OnlinePolicyStoreUrl' parameter.
+You can find the 'AzSDKSettings.json' file under 'C:\Users\userName\AppData\Local\Microsoft\AzSDK' folder.
 Below, we have added configuration info of 'AzSDKServerURL' used by the AzSDK team.

 The online Policy URL information may be provided using one of the two options below: